saleor/saleor-docs/docs/deployment/heroku.md

 ## Configuration

 Within the repo, git should already be initialized.
-All you have to do now is add the heroku remote with your app-name
+Now you only need to add the heroku remote with your app-name:

 ```console
 $ heroku git:remote -a 'app-name'